Pancreatitis is a very common, sometimes life threatening disease that can be successfully treated or prevented by drug free natural holistic methods.

 How about low fat?

 I do recommend lower fat meats for dogs with pancreatitis.
 Chicken, turkey, rabbit, eggs are good examples of low fat foods.
 I do not recommend fatty meats such as duck or lamb.
-I also do not recommend large animal red meat (beef, buffalo or bison for dogs with pancreatitis.
+I also do not recommend large animal red meat (beef, buffalo or bison) for dogs with pancreatitis.

 I hope that this article will be the answer to many questions and mainly that it will save many canine lives.
-Share this blog with others now.